jackaltx/PiFarm_Ansi/readme.md

 Prior to pulling this file on Centos8 install git  "dnf install git-all -y"

-- Edit the farm.yml to set infrastructure variables.
-- Create the environment variable:   ``export PIFARM_VAULT_PASSWORD=test``
+In the root directory the 'ansible.cfg' is the glue that makes this tool work.
+Review it and change as required.

+The farm uses a "yaml" file to set the structure.
+This is convenient because it is meant to be reconfigured often.
+The current confguration being run is in the farm.yml file.

+Secrets are stored in the structre, to keep them secret ansible_vault is being used.
+Create the password environment variable in your ~/.bash_profile, like ``export PIFARM_VAULT_PASSWORD=test``.
+Review the file '.vault_pass to see how this environment variable is used.

+[BEING REWORKED]

-- (Optional) On the Farmer node download ansible and create the ssh keys  (./bin/init_ssh)
+On the the management node, a.k.a.
+Farmer, download ansible and create the ssh keys  (./bin/init_ssh).

 - Setup the ssh known_hosts on the farmer for the ip address:
   - ``` ansible-playbook initialize-known-hosts.yml```
 - Create the Lab Users and push the Farmer key to all the Pi Worker nodes.
 You will need to do this at your pi's user/password  (default images: worker/raspberry)